 VisBug from Google: At the Chrome Dev conference in San Francisco today, Google announced a new developer tool called VisBug.
-VisBug simplifies editing a by clicking hereusing a simple point-and-click interface.
+VisBug simplifies editing a using a simple point-and-click interface.

 VisBug is just like Firebug, allowing everyday users to change the elements of a web page using a point-and-click interface and a drag-and-drop function.